HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 - Stochastic Dominance (Cliff’s Delta): Cliff’s Delta (d = P(X>Y) − P(Y>X)) quantifies distribution overlap, is robust to outliers, and relates to common-language effect sizes (Cliff, 1993; Vargha & Delaney, 2000).
 The effect size d must exceed a bootstrapped threshold θd.

-- Magnitude (Relative Difference): The Relative Difference (RelDiff) quantifies effect magnitude on the original metric scale, normalized by the mean absolute value.
-This normalization is formally identical to the Symmetric Mean Absolute Percentage Error (SMAPE) used in forecasting (Makridakis, 1993) and conceptually related to the Response Ratio, which uses logarithmic ratios to compare effects across studies (Hedges et al., 1999).
+- Magnitude (Relative Difference): The Relative Mean Difference (RelDiff) quantifies effect magnitude on the original metric scale, defined for group means x̄ and ȳ as: $\text{RelDiff} = \frac{\vert\bar{x} - \bar{y}\vert}{\vert\frac{1}{2}(\bar{x} + \bar{y})\vert}$.
+This normalization is formally identical to the Symmetric Mean Absolute Percentage Error (SMAPE) used in forecasting (Makridakis, 1993).
+However, by being applied to group means rather than individual observations, it becomes a distinct between-group measure of practical magnitude, conceptually related to the Response Ratio in meta-analysis (Hedges et al., 1999).
 The metric enables scale-independent comparisons and facilitates the interpretation of percentage changes (Kampenes et al., 2007).
-RelDiff must exceed a threshold δRelDiff.
+RelDiff must exceed a threshold θRelDiff.

 Hierarchical-Compensatory Logic